 The appearance of advertisements and product information on this site does not constitute an endorsement by Equipment World Magazine, and Equipment World Magazine has not investigated the claims made by any advertiser.
 Product information is based solely on material received from suppliers.

-The grapple rake attachment, for use with Toro Dingo Compact utility loaders, is ideal for picking up and removing trees, bushes, roots and rocks as well as demolition and construction debris.
-The grapple rake attachment is the perfect solution for contractors who require a tool that is able to lift, place, and remove objects that are too heavy for hand labor, says Greg Lawrence, marketing product manager for Toro™s Dingo product line.
+The Toro grapple rake attachment, for use with Toro Dingo Compact utility loaders, is ideal for picking up and removing trees, bushes, roots and rocks as well as demolition and construction debris.
+The grapple rake attachment is the perfect solution for contractors who require a tool that is able to lift, place, and remove objects that are too heavy for hand labor, says Greg Lawrence, marketing product manager for Toro’s Dingo product line.
 And contractors can use this attachment to rake and dig in a multitude of ground conditions.
 The Toro grapple rake attachment is 34.5 inches wide, weighs 270 lbs and includes two hydraulic cylinders.
 Its compact design allows operators to fit through gates and narrow access openings to pick up materials.
 Its clamping force from tip to tip is 3,000 lbs, and its tines are strong enough to dig up roots and rocks.
 The thick AR400 teeth of the grapple are nearly four times stronger than regular steel and almost three times as hard.